wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 {id="fig-bing-explore"}
 ![The Account Information Page.
 In this screenshot, the *Primary Account Key* is deliberately obscured.
 You should make sure you keep your key secret, too!
-](images/images/ch14-bing-account.png)
+](images/ch14-bing-account.png)

 This page allows you to try out the Bing Search API by filling out the boxes to the left.
 For example, the *Query* box allows you to specify a query to send to the API.
 Ensure that at the bottom of the screen you select *Web* for web search results only.
 Note the URL provided in the blue box at the top of the page changes as you alter the settings within the webpage.
 Take a note of the Web search URL.
 We'll be using part of this URL within our code later on.
-The following example is a URL to perform a web search using the query *rango*.
+The following example is a URL that we'd need to construct in order to perform a web search using the query *rango*.

 {lang="text",linenos=off}
 	https://api.datamarket.azure.com/Bing/Search/v1/Web?Query=%27rango%27